stackai/stackai-vpc/README.md

 2. Configure the embedding models you want to use in the `stackend/embeddings_config.toml` file.

-3. Configure the local LLM models you want to use in the `stackend/llm_config.toml` file.
+3. Configure the local LLM models you want to use in the `stackend/llm_local_config.toml` file and the `stackend/llm_config.toml` files.

 4. Open a terminal **in the root of folder of the project, the same as where this README file is located** and pull the backend containers.